On Anosovity, divergence and bi-contact surgery: Introduction

 It is worth mentioning that although projectively Anosov flows have been previously studied in various contexts, such as foliation theory \cite{confoliations,asaokareg,noda,colin}, Riemannian geometry \cite{bl,blperrone,perrone,hoz2}, hyperbolic dynamics \cite{inv,hertz,puj1,puj2} and Reeb dynamics \cite{hoz1}, their primary significance for us is that they serve as bridge between Anosov dynamics and contact and symplectic geometry \cite{mitsumatsu} (see Section~\ref{2.2}), eventually yielding a complete characterization of Anosov flows in terms of such geometries \cite{hoz3}.
-We also remark that such flows are also called by different names in the literature, including {\em conformally Anosov flows} or {\em flows with dominated splitting}.
+We remark that such flows are also referred to in the literature, using other names including {\em conformally Anosov flows} or {\em flows with dominated splitting}.